divyanshg03/credit-card-fraud-analysis/README.md

 ## Why Random Forest? 🤔

-**Question:** Why was Random Forest chosen as the final model among all the classifiers implemented?
+Why was Random Forest chosen as the final model among all the classifiers implemented?

-**Answer:** 💡 The Random Forest classifier was selected as the final model for several compelling reasons:
+💡 The Random Forest classifier was selected as the final model for several compelling reasons:

 1. **Superior Performance**: It demonstrated the highest accuracy (~99%) and best balance between precision and recall, crucial for fraud detection where both false positives and false negatives have significant consequences.